neel-doshi-sky/oop_kata/src/uk/sky/kata/carDealershipOOP/README.md

 **Task 3:**

 Let us now try some abstraction!

+Inside the carDealershipOOP project directory, create a folder called service

 inside the service folder, create an **_interface_** called **CarService**, in here we will write abstracted methods of what the car service needs to do without actually implementing it!